-FSNC applies country risk ratings as well as industry risk ratings as a key determining factors in our third-party risk management process.
+FSNC applies country risk ratings as well as industry risk ratings as a key determining factor in our thirdparty risk management process.
 These ratings are also used for ethics and integrity screening and in our supplier and business partner selection process.

-FSNC intends to apply a stringent follow-up system to ensure that any non-conformities are addressed within a specified time frame.
+FSNC applies a follow-up system to ensure that any non-conformities are addressed.